-The Wellness Center offers a variety of groups throughout the semester.
-Please click below for the most up-to-date schedule.
+The Wellness Center offers a variety of groups throughout each semester.
+Here is a list of the fall 2014 group offerings at the Wellness Center.

 Common Questions about Counseling at the Wellness Center